PhlogistonThis is a featured page

 Swedish chemist Torbern Bergman's 1775 listing of the symbols for phlogiston and the matter of heat, categorized as two types of "earths", of which he listed 15 types, as contrasted with the acids (25), alkalis (3), and metallic calces (16).
 [3]

-In chemistry, phlogiston, symbol ϕ (phi), was a hypothetical substance common to all combustible bodies and metals, which escaped during combustion or calcinations, but could be transferred to one body to another, and restored to the metallic calces by heating with substances rich in phlogiston (charcoal, oil, etc.,).
-[1] Metal, for example, was produced by the following reaction:
+In chemistry, phlogiston, symbol ϕ (phi), from Greek, meaning "to enflame" (Leicester, 1951) or "fire of earth" (Woodcock, 2005), was a hypothetical substance supposed to be common to all combustible bodies and metals, which escaped during combustion or calcinations, but could be transferred to one body to another, and restored to the metallic calces by heating with substances rich in phlogiston (charcoal, oil, etc.); metal, for example, was produced by the following reaction: [1]

 metal \rightleftharpoons calx + \phi